abhinav-1606/abhinav-1606/README.md

 - 👋 Hi, I’m @abhinav-1606
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Python and DSA
-- 💞️ I’m looking to collaborate on Development Cmpanies
+- 💞️ I’m looking to collaborate on Development Companies
 - - 📫 How to reach me adutta1606@gmail.com or 7908571171

 <!---